Thanusha14/Custom-Mini-Shell/README.md

 # Custom-Mini-Shell
-A custom command-line shell implemented in C that executes system commands using fork and exec system calls, demonstrating core operating system concepts such as process creation, command parsing, and execution control.
+Custom command-line shell written in C demonstrating core operating system concepts such as process management, system calls, and command parsing.

-# Custom Shell Implementation in C

-A custom command-line shell developed in C as part of an Operating Systems project.
-The shell provides an interface between the user and the operating system, allowing execution of system commands while demonstrating fundamental OS concepts such as process creation, command parsing, and system call usage.
+The shell demonstrates core OS concepts such as process creation, command execution, and system call usage.

 ---